Murder of Chauncey Bailey: Battle for control of the bakery

-Antar Bey, Daulet and Yusuf Bey's son and older brother of Yusuf Bey IV, seized control of YBMB.
-Antar's half siblings and their mothers protested and fought with him over control of the business, but to no avail; he was able to retain control and force them out.
-He soon took out $700,000 in loans that went into default.
-However, in October 2005, Antar was killed in a carjacking in Oakland.
-Authorities suspected Yusuf IV of ordering Antar's execution but could not provide proof.
-Oakland police charged a man unrelated to the bakery with the murder.
+Antar Bey, Daulet and Yusuf Bey's son and the older brother of Yusuf Bey IV, seized control of YBMB.
+In an effort to keep the business afloat, he took out $700,000 in loans, but was then killed in a carjacking in Oakland in October 2005.
+Authorities suspected Yusuf IV of ordering Antar's execution, but this could never be proven, and eventually Oakland police charged a man unrelated to the bakery with the murder.
 After Antar's death, Yusuf IV took full control of YBMB.

 Bakery ownership years (2005–2007)

-Yusuf IV seemed primarily interested in YBMB's profits and the power over the members of the business his father had engendered, not the day-to-day operation of the business itself.
-He alternately took money from YBMB and conducted various fraudulent operations to support himself and the business before it failed.
+Yusuf IV seemed primarily interested in YBMB's profits and the power over the members of the business his father had engendered, not the day-to-day operation of the business itself, and the court would later note that "the bakery did not thrive" under his leadership.
+He alternately took money from YBMB and conducted various fraudulent operations to support himself and the business.
+This eventually forced the bakery to file for bankruptcy in 2006, though the proceedings dragged on until Bey was arrested in 2007.

 Yusuf IV continued his father's practice of delivering fiery Black Muslim sermons to bakery followers, including one videotaped sermon from July 2007, where he asserted, "We fight the government, we fight the police, we fight our own families, we fight our own people, and we fight Caucasian people daily—just to do right."

 Some of the crimes Bey IV committed during this period included theft by deception and forgery involving the purchase of several cars; fraudulent sub-prime home loan applications; possession of a firearm after attempting to open a checking account using forged identification; and a bizarre kidnapping and assault on a woman Yusuf IV believed was connected with drug dealers who owed him money, or whom he could rob.
 Despite several arrests, he remained free and flouted subpoenas and court dates.
 His lawyer said at the time, "The view was, 'We're Black Muslims, we can do anything we want.'
 They got sucked in.
 I thought it was 'acting out' behavior.
 But it caused just a whirlwind of trouble."

 Criminal record

-Below are some of the charges and arrests for Yusuf Bey IV.
+Some of Yusuf Bey IV's charges and arrests include: